xavierhillroy/The-Fighting-Maiden/README.md

 - run main.cpp
 - Note: all the test cases must be commented out.
 They are commented out all by default on submission of the project.

-We could not create a makefile because we could not properly link SFML.

 To run the test cases, run them individually.
 To run a single test case, comment out all other main functions (from both main.cpp and the other test cases).